espruino/EspruinoDocs/devices/mosfets.md

 ![N-Channel MOSFET TO-220](TO-220MOSFET.jpg)

-Here, we see an Espruino being used to switch a 100W load using an IRF3708.
+An Espruino being used to switch a 100W load using an IRF3708.
 Note the 10k resistor between gate and source.
 The load is a 100W 660nm LED array, pulling ~3.8A (per specs) at 22v (more like 85W) - it is outside the picture (it's rather bright).

 ![N-Channel MOSFET](N-Ch.jpg)